jsta/Field-to-Model/docs/source/tem_ee3_precipitation.rst

-TEM Warming Experiment (TEM Introduction and hands-on exercises)
+TEM Precipitation Experiment (Hydrology/snow/vegetation interactions breakout group)
 ================================================

 What are we trying to model?